lianxi-tech/monid/README.md

 ### Key Control

-As mentioned in [Key Management](#key) section, MONiD intergrates with Torus, which provides a universal key management solution.
-So methods for key generation, recovery and revocation are outside the scope of MONiD architecture.
-On the other hand, it reduces the key management risk for MONiD and its users.
+As mentioned in the [Key Management](#key) section, MONiD intergrates with Torus, which provides a universal key management solution.
+Hence the methods for key generation, recovery and revocation are out of the MONiD architecture scope.
+This integration, in turn, reduces the key management risk for MONiD and its users.

 ### MONiDPublicProfile Service Type